 Kathleen now has three children—one son and two daughters.
 Her son got off migraine-free and her oldest daughter only experiences hormonal ones, but Lauren gets hit with agonizing headaches whenever there’s a pressure change in the weather.

 Unlike Kathleen and Georgeana, Ann wasn’t diagnosed until her mid-30s.
-When a migraine would hit, she’d push through her work day.
+When a migraine attack would hit, she’d push through her work day.
 By the time she completed her 45-minute commute, she’d be throwing up and needed to go straight to bed.

 When Ann’s daughter Stephanie left for college, she started complaining about symptoms similar to Ann’s.
 Knowing that Stephanie has to struggle through the same pain she does makes Ann’s heart ache.

 It’s not fun knowing what their daughters will have to endure for the rest of their lives.
 And while each daughter has different triggers, symptoms, and pain levels, one thing is for sure: From the very beginning, all three of these moms have been determined to help their daughters manage the pain and keep moving forward.

 When Jorie’s symptoms began, Georgeana sprung into action, ensuring she got the care she needed and advocating for her nonstop.
 Serving as an advocate proved to be necessary, as doctors often didn’t listen to Jorie, spoke over her, and changed her treatment without discussing it.
 This infuriated Georgeana.